visioninhope/foundationallm/docs/deployment/deployment-quick-start.md

 ```

 > [!IMPORTANT]
-> For this release, you will need to restart the Auth API container in the resource group to allow the changes to take effect.
+> For this release, you will need to restart the `CORE API` container and the `MANAGEMENT API` container in the resource group to allow the changes to take effect.

 # Teardown